 There are a number of potential effects of a data breach of employee personal information.
 These could include:

 - Their information could be used by criminals in identity theft crimes.

 - The employee could become ill with worry, anxiety, stress or even Post-Traumatic Stress Disorder (PTSD).

 - An employee could suffer financial losses as a result of the breach of their personal information.
 This could also result in damage to their credit score, making securing credit, such as for a mortgage difficult.

 - The employee could decide that they want to sue the company who was responsible for their data being exposed and the harm it has caused them.

-If you would like to find out whether you’re able to claim compensation for a data breach that was caused by your employer, please let one of our team members know.
+If you would like to find out whether you’re able to claim compensation for an employer data breach that compromised your personal or sensitive data, please let one of our team members know.
 They’ll review your potential data breach claim with you, and any evidence you can supply, and let you know what options you have available to you.

 As we have previously stated, any organisation that processes your personal data must ensure they use it lawfully.
 This includes your employer ensuring efficient standards of data protection at work.
 This could be done by ensuring all staff have been given the correct training regarding data protection.

 However, if there was a breach of the DPA at your workplace, which resulted in your personal information becoming compromised, you may be able to make a claim.
 Some examples of personal data breach causes could include: